 In the Social Sciences Division, we explore how and why people behave the way they do.

-As the largest academic division on campus, we are home to over a dozen programs on Hope’s campus: seven departments, five interdisciplinary programs and four programs that serve the larger Holland community.
+As the largest academic division on campus, we are home to over a dozen programs on Hope’s campus: seven departments, four interdisciplinary programs and four programs that serve the larger Holland community.

 Our programs offer interesting and relevant courses, outstanding faculty and staff, and excellent preparation for graduate school or work after college.